 Whether you've been laid off from your job, quit, or were fired, your employer must follow your state's laws on paying out your unused PTO or vacation time.

-California law provides that accrued vacation time or PTO belongs to the employee.
-Employees may either use their vacation time or cash out the value of those hours.
+In California, the law provides that accrued vacation time or PTO belongs to the employee.
+Employees may either use their vacation time during their employment, or cash out the value of those hours at the time of their separations.
 When an employee quits or is fired or laid off, all accrued, unused vacation time must be included in the employee's final paycheck.

 The catch is that employers aren't legally obligated to offer vacation or PTO in the first place.
 If they do, however, then they must comply with the law.

 Although "use it or lose it" vacation policies are not allowed in California, an employer can place a cap on vacation accrual.
 The California Division of Labor Standards Enforcement (DLSE), the agency that enforces wage and hour laws, has given some guidance on how the cap should be formulated.

 While the DLSE previously declared that a cap on accrual must be at least 1.75 times the annual accrual rate, it has since backed off this bright-line rule.
 Instead, the DLSE simply states that the cap must be "reasonable."
 It stands to reason that a 1.75 cap is still the most conservative route, but that a 1.5 cap may also be considered reasonable under California law.

 Example: An employer's policy provides employees with two weeks of vacation each year.
 The employer may place a cap of 3.5 weeks on vacation (2 weeks x 1.75 cap).
 Once the employee accrues 3.5 weeks of vacation, the employee will not accrue any more vacation until he or she falls below the cap.